<img src="https://secure.leadforensics.com/794635.png" style="display:none;">

 Peter Caron, former SVP Global Engineering at HelloFresh shares his insights on leveraging CodeScene to prioritize efforts of the development teams.

-Interview with Peter Caron, former SVP Global Engineering at HelloFresh and member of CodeScene's Advisory Board on his usage of CodeScene and how they've leveraged the tool during his time at HelloFresh.
+Interview with Peter Caron, former SVP Global Engineering at HelloFresh and member of CodeScene's Advisory Board, on his usage of CodeScene and how they've leveraged the tool during his time at HelloFresh.

 How did you discover CodeScene?

 It is a long story, actually.
-I first started using the tool in 2014 when there was an open source version, and before it became the CodeScene we know today.
+I first started using the tool in 2014 when there was an open-source version, and before it became the CodeScene we know today.
 Since this was in the early start for the tool I had a lot of contact with Adam Tornhill, CTO and founder of CodeScene, discussing the possibilities of adding more features and improving the tool.
 Since the start I have used CodeScene continuously to match quality assurance and process object absorption rates.

 Is Technical Debt a Problem?